-During an agency consultation meeting, RMS requested an employment-based sensitivity analysis to assess the impacts on Vehicle Kilometres Travelled (VKT) and Vehicle Hours Travelled (VHT) within the modelled road network.
+During an agency consultation meeting, Roads and Maritime requested an employment-based sensitivity analysis to assess the impacts on Vehicle Kilometres Travelled (VKT) and Vehicle Hours Travelled (VHT) within the modelled road network.
+This was performed in the previous iteration of this report (T&TR v6) submitted as part of Mod 4.
+Although the yield review has been revised from 6,500 to 6,000 dwellings in this report, the outcomes of this sensitivity test would not be impacted.